dlurton/Happy/README.md

 	def newInstance = new(System.DateTime, 2012, 12, 12);

 The new keyword looks like a function although it is not actually a function.
 The first argument is the type.
 The type can be a direct reference to the type in its namespace as in this example or it can be an instance of the System.Type class.
+The remaining arguments are passed to the constructor.

 ##Using Types in .Net Assemblies